didiersmith/steve/chapters/the-orbital-ring.md

 The rope snaked its way through the atmosphere, guided by an active control system.
 After fifteen minutes of freefall, it slowed down and attached itself to a communications satellite, which was hovering in the atmosphere, attached to a balloon.
 As Xavier clicked a couple more buttons, the shuttle began to move again.

 He and his crew called their invention the sling-on-a-ring.
 As the shuttle moved along the radius of the orbital ring, it pulled the communications satellite away from the balloon.
-Xavier kicked the shuttle into maximum acceleration (labeled as 'DECELERATE' on the screen, as all commands were relative to the ring).
+Xavier kicked the shuttle into maximum acceleration (labelled as 'DECELERATE' on the screen, as all commands were relative to the ring).
 The fusion reactor burned as much hydrogen as it could without overheating, and the shuttle ripped along the circumference of the ring, dragging the satellite out of the atmosphere.

 A few minutes later, Xavier clicked one last button - "RELEASE".
 The tether released the satellite and it continued its upwards trajectory.